saleh88hbg/RPSLS-GAME-MS2/README.md

 ### Content

 - Tutuorial on the build up of the application [website](https://learnersbucket.com/tutorials/js-projects/rock-paper-scissor-lizard-spock-game-in-javascript/)
+- Link in the about section "classic" [website](https://en.wikipedia.org/wiki/Rock_paper_scissors)
+- Link to the about section "modern" [website](https://www.wikihow.com/Play-Rock-Paper-Scissors-Lizard-Spock)

 ### Media

-- The Emoje used on the title are from: (https://www.w3schools.com/charsets/ref_emoji.asp)
+- The Emojis used on the title are from: (https://www.w3schools.com/charsets/ref_emoji.asp)
 - The PNG icons used for the in-game deck/board were taken from this open source site: (https://www.clipartkey.com/)

 ### Acknowledgments

-- My mentor Guido Cecilio for guidance and support.
+- My mentor Guido Cecilio for his guidance and support.
 - My family and especially my cousin "Ali Chehade" for guidance and support.
 - Code Institute idea from Project Portfolio 2 (Example Idea Nr 1)
 - "Prashant Yadav" for the beautiful tutorial and explanation [website](https://learnersbucket.com/tutorials/js-projects/rock-paper-scissor-lizard-spock-game-in-javascript/)